 - Cultural Memory

-I have co-organised a series of conferences on Reading Roman Declamation (https://sites.google.com/site/readingromandeclamation/) and one on Roman Cultural Memory: https://sites.google.com/site/romanculturalmemory/home the proceedings of which will be published in two volumes.
+I have co-organised a series of three international conferences on Reading Roman Declamation (https://sites.google.com/site/readingromandeclamation/) and a further series of three conferences on Roman Cultural Memory: https://sites.google.com/site/romanculturalmemory/home the proceedings of which will be published in two volumes.

 I teach modules on Latin literature and Latin language as well as Roman literature and culture more generally at both BA and MA level.